szweibel/workshops/intro_to_R.md

 The value on the right is assigned to the object on the left.

 This statement can be interpreted as “2/3 goes into head_size”.
 For historical reasons, you can also use = for assignments, but not in every context.
 Because = can throw unexpected results in some situations, it is good practice to always use <- for assignments.

+Objects can be given any name such as x, body_size, or signal_length.
+You want your object names to be explicit and not too long.
+They cannot start with a number (2x is not valid, but x2 is).
+R is case sensitive (e.g., weight_kg is different from Weight_kg).

 Which of the following object names is invalid?